St. Michael's Orthodox Church to host Metropolitan Joseph

-GENEVA — The Rev. Gregory-Lazarus Murphy, pastor of St. Michael’s Antiochian Orthodox Christian Church, has announced that His Eminence The Most Rev. Metropolitan Joseph will visit the parish on Saturday, Feb.
+GENEVA — The Rev. Gregory-Lazarus Murphy, pastor of St. Michael’s Antiochian Orthodox Christian Church, has announced that His Eminence The Most Rev. Metropolitan Joseph will visit the parish Feb.
 22.

 “This is a very special ‘once in a lifetime’ event,” Father Murphy said, adding that the local church will serve great vespers — a sunset evening prayer service — that will be followed by a festive banquet in the Church Hall.